Why is this important?

-- they believe that the will is invalid; or
+they believe that the will is invalid; or

 - they believe that they have not been adequately provided for in the will.
 Only a spouse, civil partner, children or their descendants can challenge the distribution of assets in a will and claim their legal rights instead.
 A beneficiary who is not a relative with legal rights cannot challenge the will.

 There are time limits for challenging a will and if you want to challenge a will, you should seek legal advice as soon as possible.
-Your local CAB can give you a list of solicitors.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+Your local CAB can give you a list of solicitors - where to get advice.

 If a person who made a will commits suicide